tenimathew/learning/docs/oracle/24_stored_objects.md

 ## AUTHID

 - The `AUTHID CURRENT_USER` is used when you want a piece of code to execute with the privileges of the current user, and not with the privilege of the user who defined the PL/SQL code.
-- `AUTHID DEFINER` is exactly opposite to `AUTHID CURRENT_USER`.
+- `AUTHID DEFINER` (Definer's Rights) is exactly opposite to `AUTHID CURRENT_USER` (Invoker's Rights).
 Using this clause is as same as granting public access to the PL/SQL code.
 - If no AUTHID clause is specified Oracle will default to `AUTHID DEFINER`.
 - It is suggestible to set `AUTHID` clause.
 If not, an intruder may get access to privileges of the definer which an intruder should not get.
+- Scenario:

+  - Two schemas have tables with same name
+  - Created a procedure for insert operation in schema 1 with invoker's right
+  - Called the procedure from schema 2
+  - This will insert data into schema 2's table
+  - If there is no table with that name in schema 2, it will throw error

+  - If I create the procedure with Definer's right
+  - Called the procedure from schema 2
+  - This will insert data into schema 1's table

 ```sql
 CREATE OR REPLACE PROCEDURE create_dept(v_deptno NUMBER)